matinict/Magento2x-Ubuntu-Nginx/pwa-studio.md

         # Comand promp
         @magento/create-pwa v2.2.0
        Creating a PWA Studio project
        ?
-Project root directory (will be created if it does not exist): pwa-studio-fundamentals ?
-Short name of the project to put in the package.json "name" field: pwa-studio-fundamentals ?
-Name of the author to put in the package.json "author" field: Matin<matinict@gmail.com>
+Project root directory (will be created if it does not exist): pwa-studio-fundamentals  [Type String Name] ?
+Short name of the project to put in the package.json "name" field: pwa-studio-fundamentals  [Type String Name] ?
+Name of the author to put in the package.json "author" field: Matin<matinict@gmail.com>   [Type String Name] ?
-       ?
 Which template would you like to use to bootstrap pwa-studio-fundamentals?
        Defaults to "@magento/venia-concept". @magento/venia-concept: [Press Enter]
        ?
 Magento instance to use as a backend (will be added to `.env` file): 2.4-develop